 the yard and the field, perusing their porn-mags and ogling the

 “Today we have struck a mighty blow for freedom.
-Today we

 have brought education and enlightenment to our fellow boys and saved

 them from the benighted ignorance that blighted our own formative